 Preparing Proposals for External Funding

-If submission of paper copies of the proposal is required by the sponsor, the PI is responsible for the timely submission of these documents.
-The SRO is responsible for the electronic submission of proposals unless sponsor guidelines specify submission by the PI.
+The Office of Sponsored Research is responsible for the electronic submission of proposals unless the sponsor guidelines specify submission by the principal investigator.
+If submission of paper copies of the proposal is required by the sponsor, the principal investigator is responsible for the timely submission of these documents.

 Individuals should not submit proposals without the involvement of either the Office of Sponsored Research or the Office of Foundation and Corporate Relations.

 The Office of Sponsored Research's goal is to upload electronic applications at least 2 business days prior to the due date in order to avoid any last minute problems that could result in transmission or validation failure.